 Crappie sampling was conducted in October of 2018.
 Both white crappie and black crappie are present, however black crappie made up over 90% of the population sampled last year, with most fish ranging from 8-11 inches.
 The crappie fishery in Fellows Lake is characterized by a low-density, fast-growing population.
 Angling catch rates have been low in recent years; however, crappie greater than 14 inches do occur and occasionally provide anglers with a memorable catch.
 Minnows and tube jigs are the preferred baits for crappie anglers in and around brush piles and fishing above the large beds of aquatic vegetation.

-Channel catfish remain abundant throughout the lake and range from 10"-20".
+Channel catfish can be found throughout the lake; however, the densities are lower than in previous years.
 Preferred baits include chicken livers, nightcrawlers, prepared baits, and cut bait.
-Walleye and crappie anglers should expect fair fishing success.
+Walleye anglers should expect fair fishing success.
 Walleye can be caught fishing gravel points in the spring, the backs of coves in the summer using crappie jigs, nightcrawlers, or minnows, and trolling deep-diving crankbaits across main lake points.
 The minimum length limit for walleye is 15 inches.
-Bluegill fishing will be fair this year, but most will range from 4"-6".
-Sampling data from 2012 indicated that quality size bluegill (above 6") make up 25 percent of the population.
+Bluegill fishing will be fair this year, but most will range from 4-6 inches.
+Sampling data from 2018 indicated that quality-size bluegill (above 6 inches) make up about 14 percent of the population.
 Small pieces of worms and a bobber make an excellent rig for children to catch this species.
 Low densities of redear sunfish and white bass are also present in the lake.